emmanickel/assignment2_1/Documents/designReport.md

 <br>

 **Aggregation**
+Aggregation refers to arranging data (including objects) in collections such as arrays and maps so that relationships between the data can exist and be referenced.

 - All created Troupe objects will be stored in an array 'troupes'
 - All created Musician objects will be stored in an array 'musicians'